EXCEL at Work - Complete MS Excel Mastery Beginner to Pro

 Get your team access to 4,000+ top Udemy courses anytime, anywhere.Try Udemy for Business

-- Learn all of the basics of opening an Excel document, creating a spreadsheet and saving your document to your computer.
+- You'll learn all the basics of opening an Excel document, creating a spreadsheet from scratch, writing formulas and saving your document to your computer.

 - Use the most commonly used Excel functions to make powerful calculations.